Division of Biological Infrastructure

 The managing organization will work closely with NSF and the scientific community to ensure that NEON capabilities support and advance ecology and related sciences.
 In cooperation with NSF and within available resources, the awardee will plan and execute a viable, coherent, and inclusive program to support multi-user research and education, consistent with advice of the scientific community and NSF oversight.

-A single award will be made as a cooperative agreement with a duration of five years that is anticipated to begin in November 2021.
+A single award will be made as a cooperative agreement with a duration of five years.
 NSF may renew the award for an additional five-years, subject to availability of funds, the Awardee's satisfactory performance, and review of a cost proposal for the second 5-year period.
 NSF’s decision will be informed by the National Science Board Statement on Recompetition of Major Facilities (NSB 2015-45 or successor).